Zernjk/demixpca/README.md

 ## Getting Started
 The package **rsvd** and **pracma** are also required while using the **demixpca**.

-There is a simulated data included in the package, which you can load using the command:
+There is a simulated data included in the package, which you can generate using the command:
 ```
 # To generate a simulate data with 50 sample neurons, 200 time parameters and 4 stimulus parameters.
 demixpca::dpca_data_sim(N=50, n_samples=10, pars_lst = c(200, 4), save = FALSE)